jensenemily/jensenemily.github.io/index.md

 **Current Research Projects** include...
-- Failure-aware control design with application to Power Systems (in collaboration with Siemens)
+- Failure-aware control design with application to Power Systems (in collaboration with Siemens).
+See our recent work [here](https://arxiv.org/pdf/2308.08471.pdf).
 - Bio-inspired controller design for crawling locomotion (in collaboration with Dr. Juncal Arbeleiz)
 - Networked controller design with limited communication and sensing (with my student Walden Marshall)